Undergraduate Course: Biblical Hebrew Texts A (BIST10001)

 |Summary||An extended portion of Hebrew Bible: introduction, translation, and textual and exegetical commentary.

-The course has two aims: First of all, it focuses on enhancing primary-text language skills for Honours students and on introducing them to historical-critical exegesis, while, secondly, it gives an introduction to key texts from different parts of the Hebrew Bible.
+The course has two aims: First of all, it focuses on enhancing primary-text language skills for Honours-level students and on introducing them to historical-critical exegesis, while, secondly, it gives an introduction to key texts from the narrative parts of the Hebrew Bible focusing on the Pentateuch.

 Student Learning Experience Information: